 This brutal patriotic blockbuster tells the story of Lieutenant Nikolai Ivushkin, who, while in captivity, agrees to a deadly role - to become a living target for German tests of new tank weapons.
 But, taking his place in the cabin of his T-34, Ivushkin turns this doomed mission into an incredible escape plan.

 The main stage of filming took place from February 2016 to July 2017.
 The geography of filming was extensive: from the Russian expanses, including Moscow, the Moscow region, and the picturesque surroundings of the village of Strelkovka in the Kaluga region.
-The concentration camp scenes were filmed in Terezin (Czech Republic), on the site of the former Terezin concentration camp, now the Ghetto Museum.
+Scenes in the concentration camp were filmed in Terezin (Czech Republic), on the site of the former Terezin concentration camp, now the Ghetto Museum.

-More than twenty-five impressive sets were erected for filming, recreating locations such as a Russian village, a prisoner-of-war camp, a German training ground, and a railway station.
-Filming of mass scenes in pouring rain lasted for two days.
-On the first day, the extras were so frozen that the producers had to double the payment per shift to attract at least some of them.
+More than twenty-five impressive sets were erected for the filming, recreating locations such as a Russian village, a prisoner-of-war camp, a German training ground, and a railway station.
+Filming of mass scenes in pouring rain lasted two days.
+On the first day, the extras were so frozen that the producers had to double the payment for the shift in order to attract at least some of them.

 The T-34 tank appears not just as a combat vehicle in the film, but almost as a living character.
 It becomes a symbol of Soviet engineering thought, capable of withstanding the onslaught of superior enemy forces.
 The main character, like the tank itself, is a steel embodiment of courage, resilience, and unwavering will to win.

-The "iron machine" in the film is inextricably linked to the history of Soviet tankers, their dedication and devotion to the Motherland.
+The "iron machine" in the film is inextricably linked with the history of Soviet tank crews, their dedication and devotion to the Motherland.
 Every shot, every maneuver of the tank is a reflection of their struggle for freedom and independence.
 The T-34 becomes the personification of their hope for victory, their faith in a better future.

 Technical characteristics: